-Home > Wellness Resources > Health Library > Bronchiectasis
+Home > Be Healthy > Health Library > Bronchiectasis

 It starts when your airways are damaged.
 The damage may be caused by another health problem—usually cystic fibrosis—or a lung infection such as pneumonia or tuberculosis.
 Other causes include whooping cough and autoimmune problems, such as AIDS.
 Bronchiectasis can also be congenital, which means you were born with it.